PioneerCode/pioneer-tree/deployment.md

 Document used to outline the steps needed before deploying a new release.

+* Inusre you are logged into npm from the command line.
+Check email address against account.
 * Update Changelog
 * Bump version in `projects/pctree/package.json`
 * Run one of the following....